o1-labs/proof-systems/book/src/rfcs/3-lookup.md

 Both the (XOR) lookup table and the query are built-ins in kimchi.
 The query selector is derived from the circuit at setup time.
 Currently only the ChaCha gates make use of the lookups.

-The grand product argument for the lookup constraint looks like this now:
+With the selectors, the grand product argument for the lookup constraint has the following form:

 $$
 \mathsf{acc}_i = \mathsf{acc}_{i-1} \cdot \frac{(1+\beta) \cdot {\color{green}\mathsf{query}} \cdot (\gamma(1 + \beta) + t_{i-1} + \beta t_i)}{(\gamma(1+\beta) + s_{i-1} + \beta s_{i})}